-The Subject Leader role is shared between Mrs Hannah McCormack and Miss Faye Dumper.
+The Subject Leader is Mrs Hannah McCormack.

 "Design and technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values."